Newsletter of the Third Quarter 2023.

 ACTIVITIES.

-Forty-five minor treatments prescribed by veterinarian for pets and our carabaos have been carried out.
+Eighty-two minor treatments prescribed by veterinarian for pets and our carabaos have been accomplished.

 Abandonment :